wherrylab/smanne07.github.io/Manual/index.md

 ---

-# Limma Bases analysis of Microarray/RNA-seq analysis
+# Limma Based analysis of Microarray/RNA-seq analysis

 This tool determines the important features significantly changed between groups by assessing differential expression using linear models implemented in the R package limma.